thierrygosselin/stackr/README.md

 * Deprecated: the `haplo2...` functions are all deprecated and replaced by `genomic_converter`, **except haplo2colony** that requires so many arguments that it would be too complicated, for now, to integrate with `genomic_converter`.
-* New feature: when selecting populations and/or using a blacklist of ID and/or after imputations, the REF and ALT alleles are now re-computed to account for the filters and imputations.
+* New feature: when arguments `pop.select`, `blacklist.id` and `imputation.method`
+are used, the REF and ALT alleles are now re-computed to account for the filters and imputations.

 For previous news:
 [NEWS.md file] (https://github.com/thierrygosselin/stackr/blob/master/NEWS.md)